TaraDesk/laravel-blog-system/README.md

 ## Overview

-The **Laravel Blog System** is a Laravel-based web application for creating and managing blog posts using the Quill.js rich-text editor.
-Designed for a single authenticated user, the system includes a clean, responsive interface and leverages Laravel's policy system to handle authorization for blog post management and other actions.
+The **Laravel Blog System** is a feature-rich blogging platform built with Laravel, designed for a single authenticated user to manage and publish blog content.
+It includes tools for post creation with a Quill.js rich-text editor, category organization, comment and like systems, user profile management, and search functionality — all secured with Laravel's policy-based authorization.
+The app features a clean, responsive Tailwind CSS design and intuitive UI elements powered by FontAwesome.

 ## Features

-* **User Authentication**
-  * Secure login system allowing each user to manage their own blog content.
+* **User Authentication**: Secure login system allowing each user to manage their own blog content.
 * **Post Management**
   * Create, edit, and delete your own blog posts.
   * Organize posts using **categories**.
   * **View counter**: Each post tracks and displays the number of views, increasing automatically when accessed.
 * **Comment System**
   * Users can add comments to blog posts.
   * Comment authors can **edit** or **delete** their own comments.
   * Post owners can **delete any comment** on their own posts.
 * **Post Likes**
   * Users can "like" blog posts.
   * Users can view a list of **posts they have liked**.
 * **User Profile Management**
   * Edit personal account information.
   * Delete account securely from the system.

-* **Search Functionality**
-  * Search **posts by title** and **users by name**.
+* **Search Functionality**: Search **posts by title** and **users by name**.

-* **Authorization with Laravel Policies**
-  * All actions — including post, comment, like, profile, and media operations — are protected using **Laravel’s policy system** for structured and secure access control.
+* **Authorization with Laravel Policies**: All actions — including post, comment, like, profile, and media operations — are protected using **Laravel’s policy system** for structured and secure access control.

-* **Quill.js Rich Text Editor**
-  * A clean, modern WYSIWYG editor for writing and formatting blog content with rich text and embedded images.
+* **Quill.js Rich Text Editor**: A clean, modern WYSIWYG editor for writing and formatting blog content with rich text and embedded images.

-* **Responsive Design**
-  * Fully responsive layout built with **Tailwind CSS**, optimized for all devices.
+* **Responsive Design**: Fully responsive layout built with **Tailwind CSS**, optimized for all devices.

-* **FontAwesome Icons**
-  * Clear and consistent iconography used throughout the interface for enhanced usability.
+* **FontAwesome Icons**: Clear and consistent iconography used throughout the interface for enhanced usability.

 ## Technologies Used